 NREL Postdoctoral Researchers and Research Associates seeks qualified postdoctoral researchers and research associates to participate in the laboratory's research and development programs, initiate new areas of research, and establish a base for ongoing collaborations.

-Hydro Fellowship Program Funded by a DOE award of $1 million, the Hydro Research Foundation's competitive Hydro Fellowship Program will award two-year fellowships for up to 26 graduate and doctoral level students to conduct relevant research in the field of hydropower-related engineering, environmental and biologic sciences, analysis, or economics.
+Funded by a DOE award, the Hydro Research Foundation's competitive Hydro Fellowship Program will award two-year fellowships for up to 26 graduate and doctoral level students to conduct relevant research in the field of hydropower-related engineering, environmental and biologic sciences, analysis, or economics.

-Energy Efficiency and Renewable Energy Science and Technology Policy (STP) Fellowships.
-The EERE STP Fellowships will serve as the next step in the educational and professional development of leaders in energy efficiency and renewable energy policy, providing an opportunity for scientists and engineers with relevant energy technology experience to participate in policy-related projects at DOE's Office of Energy Efficiency and Renewable Energy in Washington, D.C.
+The Office of Energy Efficiency and Renewable Energy (EERE) Science and Technology Policy (STP) Fellowships will serve as the next step in the educational and professional development of leaders in energy efficiency and renewable energy policy, providing an opportunity for scientists and engineers with relevant energy technology experience to participate in policy-related projects at DOE's Office of Energy Efficiency and Renewable Energy in Washington, D.C.
 This program will support the SunShot Initiative by providing support to Fellows interested in research and development of programs to achieve the goal of $1 per watt utility-level installed photovoltaics by 2020.

-ARPA-E Fellows Program.
-Participants in DOE's Advanced Research Projects Agency – Energy (ARPA-E) Fellows Program will actively help create the strategic direction and vision of the country's first agency devoted exclusively to transformational energy technology research and development.
-Fellows will support program directors in program creation, in addition to undertaking independent explorations of promising future research areas for ARPA-E.
+Participants in DOE's Advanced Research Projects Agency – Energy (ARPA-E) Program will actively help create the strategic direction and vision of the country's first agency devoted exclusively to transformational energy technology research and development.